TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 #### If you are unsure about any of these steps, or run into any problems please log an issue on the GitHub repo so that I can provide guidance.

 1. Gather all tools and components.
-2. Using your wire cutters (or side cutters), cut the single row terminal pins into 3 pin segments.
+2. Using your wire cutters (or side cutters), cut the single row terminal pins into 4x 3-pin segments for the output holes of the adafruit board, and however many you need for your ESP.
 Make sure they are good cuts dont use broken/damaged terminals.
-**the next steps are soldering.
+***the next steps are soldering.
 You only really get one shot at this, so make sure you follow these next steps properly**
 3. Solder the 5-pin terminals **facing up** that came with the Adafruit board to the side terminals (labelled GND, VCC, V+, CI, DI and GND, VCC, V+, CO, DO).
 You will need to connect jumper wires to these, so make sure the short end of these pins are on the bottom of the board!
-5. Solder your 3 position terminals **to the output pins (inside row) of holes on the Adafruit board**.
+5. Solder your 3 position pins **to the output pins (inside row) of holes on the Adafruit board**, and the headers you cut for your ESP into your ESP.
 Make sure that you have the longer end of the pins facing down!
-6. Insert the Afafruit board into the breadboard as shown in the <a href="#schematic">project schematic</a>.
+6. Insert the Afafruit board and ESP into the breadboard as shown in the <a href="#schematic">project schematic</a> to test the fit.
-7.
 8.
 9. Mount the  terminal blocks (with risers) and project box and to the mounting plate.
 10. <a href="https://learn.adafruit.com/tlc5947-tlc59711-pwm-led-driver-breakout/connecting-to-the-arduino">Connect the ESP8266 microcontroller to the Adafruit PWM board.</a>